Millions of Americans now living with Long COVID

 “The virus is something that can have a prolonged impact on people’s quality of life, people’s ability to return to work and people’s ability to do the activities they always wanted to do,” says Sarath Raju, MD, MPH, a specialist in pulmonary medicine who is treating Frisby at the Johns Hopkins Post-Acute COVID-19 Team (PACT)—a multidisciplinary medical clinic treating COVID-19 survivors with ongoing medical needs related to the virus.

 While mild COVID cases often result in full recovery within about two weeks, some survivors, like Frisby, are sick for months.
-In fact, as of July 2021, long COVID can be considered a disability under the Americans with Disabilities Act (ADA).
+In fact, if Long COVID “substantially limits one or more major life activities,” it can be considered a disability under the Americans with Disabilities Act (ADA).
+Major life activities include tasks such as caring for oneself, doing manual tasks, reading, thinking, interacting with others, and working.

 Why do some people recover fully and not others?